 - · The Amazon market is massive, and it's growing more than ever as people shift to shopping online for almost any type of product.
-Amazon was responsible for 45% of U.S. ecommerce spending in 2019 - a figure which is expected to rise to 50% in 2021. - 52% of U.S. consumers say that if they were only able to buy products from a single store, it would be Amazon, and more than 121 million Americans are Amazon Prime members. - · And despite a global pandemic disrupting much of the world's economy in 2020, Amazon is not only surviving - it's thriving.
-2 out of 3 American consumers shopped on Amazon at least monthly in 2020.
+Amazon was responsible for 47% of U.S. ecommerce spending in 2020 - a figure which is expected to rise to 50% in 2021. - 55% of U.S. consumers say that if they were only able to buy products from a single store, it would be Amazon, and more than 121 million Americans are Amazon Prime members. - · And despite a global pandemic disrupting much of the world's economy in 2021, Amazon is not only surviving - it's thriving.
+Among total consumers, 51% are making purchases on Amazon weekly or more, and 15% shop on the platform 2-3 times a month.

 A key reason Amazon is so successful is the success of FBA and third-party selling.
-In fact, more than half of Amazon's \$280 billion revenue was fueled by its third-party sellers in 2019.
+In fact, more than half of Amazon's \$386 billion revenue was fueled by its third-party sellers in 2020.
 You can be one of them!